shaikhalvee/CSE-5311-Assignments/src/handson/handson9/Readme.md

 		this.tail = null;
 	}

-	// Add a node at the end of the doubly linked list (chaining) public void addNode(int key, int value) {
+	// Add a AVLNode at the end of the doubly linked list (chaining) public void addNode(int key, int value) {
 		Node newNode = new Node(key, value);
 		if (head == null) {